Most items in the library are available for check out.

 for more information about library selection & purchasing.

 If you have a book or video to suggest, tell us!
 Use this online form to submit your request.

-If you are a distance teaching faculty, you can also get a library Instruction session with your online class.
+Distance teaching faculty can also get a library instruction session with your online class.
 There are a variety of ways to do this.
 You can make an appointment to set up a Collaborate session, or request specific tasks you wish to be addressed.

 Printing, Scanning, and Photocopying